Robust Parametric Estimation of Avian Cranial Morphology: Materials and Methods

 By extending the above-mentioned sphere fitting algorithm, we can achieve an ellipsoid fitting of the neurocranium of the skull and quantify the shape of the braincase using the ellipsoidal semi-axis lengths $a, b, c$ (see Fig.~\ref{fig:ellipsoid_fitting} for an illustration).

 Specifically, to ensure that the ellipsoidal fitting analysis is performed on the neurocranium of the skull, we first calculate a cutoff coordinate for isolating the posterior region of the 3D skull mesh based on a prescribed threshold.
 We then select all vertices in the mesh that are beyond this cutoff, effectively isolating the rearmost 40\% of the skull.
 This area becomes the ROI for our neurocranial shape quantification.
 Within this ROI, we search for the single most outwardly curved (convex) point and designate it as the ``seed point''.
 This provides a reliable starting anchor on the roundest part of the neurocranium.
 We further refine the selection to get the best possible set of points.
 Specifically, a large group of the most convex points within the ROI is then identified based on a prescribed parameter.
 To avoid using scattered points, we adopt a similar strategy as in the previously described orbit analysis and perform a connected component identification procedure.
 Starting from the seed point, we find all the points from the ``curved'' cloud that are connected to it.
 This results in a single, coherent patch of points on the surface of the neurocranium, which is an ideal input for the ellipsoid fitting algorithm.
+It is worth noting that the core curvature-seeking algorithm is intrinsically robust and successfully isolates the neurocranium for the vast majority of the dataset without requiring this spatial constraint.
+However, this conservative 40\% relative length threshold was implemented as an automated safeguard to handle the significant topological artifacts prevalent in museum scans.
+Several specimens in the dataset exhibit severe taphonomic damage, fragmentation, or anomalous internal fenestrations within the cranial cavity.
+By restricting the ROI, we ensure the algorithm avoids these highly degraded regions, allowing the pipeline to reliably process all meshes in the dataset without requiring manual repair or specimen exclusion.

+Similar to the sphere fitting algorithm for the orbit, we take the clean patch of points and find the best possible axis-aligned ellipsoid to fit them.
+More specifically, here we search for the optimal ellipsoid centers $(c_x, c_y, c_z)$ and semi-axis lengths $a,b,c$ that minimize the following function: